Optimal collision-energy range for realizing macroscopic high-baryon-density matter

 Wrapping up these results, we conclude that the region with $\rho(x)/\rho_0\ge3$ can be formed with macroscopically large spatial and temporal sizes in central Au\;\!+\;\!Au collisions.
-The sweet spot of $\sqsNN$ to maximize the spatial and temporal sizes simultaneously starts from $\sqsNN\lesssim3\;{\rm GeV}$ and extends up to $\sqsNN\gtrsim4\;{\rm GeV}$.
-The optimal collision energy for $\rho(x)/\rho_0\ge4$ is estimated to be slightly higher than that for $\rho(x)/\rho_0\ge3$.
-Compared to the previous research, the estimated optimal $\sqsNN$ is considerably smaller~\cite{Randrup:2006nr,Ohnishi:2015fhj}.
-Remove{Also,} Although the maximum baryon density can locally exceed $\rho(x)/\rho_0=8$, as shown in Refs.~\cite{Danielewicz:1998vz,Arsene:2006vf,Ohnishi:2015fhj,Bhaduri:2022cql}, the volume and lifetime of such high baryon-density regions are small.
+The optimal range of $\sqsNN$ to maximize $V_4(\rho_{\rm th})$ starts from $\sqsNN\approx3\;{\rm GeV}$ and extends up to $\sqsNN\approx5\;{\rm GeV}$, where ${\rm max}[V_3(\rho_{\rm th};t)]$ and $\tau(\rho_{\rm th})$ also take macroscopically large values~\footnote{One could further narrow the range or pinpoint a specific optimal energy value by requiring additional conditions/assumptions (e.g., specify what physics process to focus, consider equilibration, and take into account other characteristics such as vorticity~\cite{Deng:2020ygd} and electromagnetic field~\cite{Taya:2024wrm, Taya:2025utb}).
+However, it inevitably involves detailed case-by-case analyses, and hence is omitted for the purpose of the present Letter.
+Nevertheless, we stress that the optimal range has already been constrained strongly by the spacetime volume, and such additional analyses would not alter the main conclusion of the present work. }.
+The optimal collision-energy range for $\rho(x)/\rho_0\ge4$ is estimated to be slightly higher than that for $\rho(x)/\rho_0\ge3$ and is located at $\sqsNN \approx 5\,\mathchar`-\,7\;{\rm GeV}$.
+Compared to the previous research, the estimated optimal $\sqsNN$ is considerably lower~\cite{Randrup:2006nr,Ohnishi:2015fhj}.
+Although the maximum baryon density can locally exceed $\rho(x)/\rho_0=8$, as shown in Refs.~\cite{Danielewicz:1998vz,Arsene:2006vf,Ohnishi:2015fhj,Bhaduri:2022cql}, the volume and lifetime of such high baryon-density regions are small.